thebrainygeek/plagiarism/docs/index.md

 # Plagiarism

-The goal of the Plagiarism project is to automatically construct a building with the least amount of distance traveled.
+The goal of the Plagiarism project is to construct the minecraft structure provided as input while minimising the distance traveled to construct it.
+A brute-force/random solution to the problem would involve the agent travelling between blocks in an inefficient and time consuming order.
+Our goal is to use known Graph Algorithms to find the best route for the agent to follow.

 ![Large sample house](https://raw.githubusercontent.com/thebrainygeek/plagiarism/master/docs/images/minecraft_big_house.jpg)

-The more detailed version of this is included in the other tabs of the site, but basically:
-- A structure's data is passed to the agent.
-- The agent determines the order of the blocks that should be placed to reduce the length of the agent traveled as it is building the structure

 [Source Code][refCode] / [Detailed Doc][refDoc] / [Pictures][refPictures]